Donnzh/api-filter-data/README.md

 # Simple API

-A simple API for selecting data
+A simple API for filtering data

 ## Install